awsdocs/amazon-s3-userguide/doc_source/tutorial-s3-object-lambda-uppercase.md

        return {'status_code': 200}
    ```
 **Note**
 The preceding example Lambda function loads the entire requested object into memory before transforming it and returning it to the client\.
 Alternatively, you can stream the object from S3 to avoid loading the entire object into memory\.
 This approach can be useful when working with large objects\.
-For more information about streaming responses with Object Lambda access points, see the streaming examples in [Working with `GetObject` requests in Lambda](olap-writing-lambda.md#olap-getobject-response)\.
+For more information about streaming responses with Object Lambda Access Points, see the streaming examples in [Working with `GetObject` requests in Lambda](olap-writing-lambda.md#olap-getobject-response)\.

-   When you're writing a Lambda function for use with an S3 Object Lambda access point, the function is based on the input event context that S3 Object Lambda provides to the Lambda function\.
+   When you're writing a Lambda function for use with an S3 Object Lambda Access Point, the function is based on the input event context that S3 Object Lambda provides to the Lambda function\.
 The event context provides information about the request being made in the event passed from S3 Object Lambda to Lambda\.
 It contains the parameters that you use to create the Lambda function\.

    The fields used to create the preceding Lambda function are as follows: